modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 	Archimedes stated his law as follows: “commensurable magnitudes will balance at distances inversely proportional to their gravities”.
 The phrase *“Pa bo, kai tan gan kino”* is attributed to Archimedes, which in the Doric dialect spoken in Syracuse means *“Give me a foothold and I will move the world”*.
 The proof of this principle is presented below.

-	Consider a mechanical system made up of two bodies A and B of unequal masses mA and mB joined by a linear bar of zero mass and with the possibility of rotating about a turning point C (Figure 4.2).
+	Consider a mechanical system made up of two bodies A and B of unequal masses $m_A$ and $m_B$ joined by a linear bar of zero mass and with the possibility of rotating about a turning point C (Figure 4.2).
 Since the masses are under the action of the same gravitational field, the points of suspension of the masses experience a downward vertical force corresponding to their weights $P_A$ and $P_B$ with magnitudes $[P_A] = m_Ag$ and $[P_B] = m_Bg$, where $g$ is the constant of gravitational attraction.

 	<figure markdown>
 	![Fig 2](./figs/Vol-I-chap-4-sect-1-Fig3.PNG){width="250"}